Wee Willie Winkie and Other Child Stories: Wee Willie Winkie

-Percival William Williams, who is affectionately called 'Wee Willie Winkie' because of the nursery rhyme, is the only son of the Colonel of the 195th.
+Percival William Williams, affectionately called 'Wee Willie Winkie' because of the nursery rhyme, is the only son of the Colonel of the 195th.
 The six-year-old is well-liked by everyone in the regiment, but becomes especially good friends with a subaltern he nicknames 'Coppy'.
 One day, Winkie confesses to Coppy that he saw Coppy kissing Miss Allardyce, whose father is a Major.
 Coppy persuades Winkie to keep silent about the matter, since he is engaged to Miss Allardyce, but they haven't announced it yet.
 Three weeks later, Winkie sees Miss Allardyce ride her horse across the river in an attempt to prove her mettle.
 He knows that the 'Bad Men' (who he equates with the goblins in a storybook) live on the other side of the river, so he rides out after her, even though he is grounded.
 Miss Allardyce's horse stumbles and falls, and Miss Allardyce twists her ankle.
 Winkie catches up to her and sends his pony, Jack, back to the cantonment for help as some natives approach.
 The natives debate whether to return Miss Allardyce and Winkie for a reward or hold them for ransom.
 When Winkie's riderless horse returns to the cantonment, E Company immediately marshals and sets out to find him.
 The Company frightens away the natives, and Winkie is lauded as a hero for saving Miss Allardyce.
 He announces that people should start calling him by his given name because, as the narrator says, he has "enter[ed] into his manhood."

 Baa, Baa, Black Sheep

-A young boy, called Punch, and a young girl, called Judy are sent to live with their Aunt Rosa, Uncle Harry, and cousin Harry, in England, while their parents remain in Bombay, India.
+A young boy, Punch, and a young girl, Judy, are sent to live with their Aunt Rosa, Uncle Harry, and cousin Harry in England while their parents remain in Bombay, India.
 Uncle Harry is kind to Punch, but Aunt Rosa, a domineering Christian, treats him only with scorn and contempt.
-Life gets steadily worse for Punch (who is eventually renamed 'Black Sheep') and his only escape from his insufferable life is in reading.
+Life gets steadily worse for Punch (who is eventually renamed 'Black Sheep'), and his only escape from his insufferable life is in reading.
 Things take a turn for the worse when Uncle Harry, the only person besides Judy who shows Black Sheep any kindness, dies.
 Black Sheep is then sent to school and one day gets into a fight at school.
-This emboldens him and he begins threatening his cousin Harry and Aunt Rosa that he will murder them.
-He also attempts (and fails) to commit suicide.
-During this time it is discovered by a visitor to the house that Black Sheep has nearly gone blind.
-When their mother comes to retrieve them, life quickly improves again for Black Sheep and he goes back to being known as Punch.
+This emboldens him, and he begins threatening his cousin Harry and Aunt Rosa that he will murder them.
+He also attempts suicide, though survives.
+During this time, a visitor to the house discovers that Black Sheep has nearly gone blind.
+When their mother comes to retrieve them, life quickly improves again for Black Sheep, and he goes back to being known as Punch.